We don’t support this browser anymore.

 Rolls-Royce produces aeroplane engines for larger, long-haul planes.
 A huge amount of its revenue comes from servicing those engines, with business based on how many hours those engines spend in the air.

-But bringing more revenue in the door is only one part of the puzzle.
-That’s why we’re impressed with the stark changes made elsewhere in the business.
+We’ve also been impressed with the stark changes made elsewhere in the business.
 CEO, Tufan Erginbilgic, is a no-nonsense leader.
 He’s delivering on his promise to transform Rolls into a leaner, more focused company, and it’s reaping plenty of rewards.

 Rolls' position in the defence and aerospace industry is enviable - high barriers to entry mean there are very few smaller competitors sniffing around.
-And a multi-billion pound order book gives the group a good deal of visibility over future revenue.
+And a multi-billion-pound order book gives the group a good deal of visibility over future revenue.

 The author holds shares in Rolls-Royce.